Y0Coss/docs-fork/pages/web_cloud/domains/faq_domain_dns/guide.en-gb.md

 ///

-/// details | In my customer area, I have an error message indicating that I am not using OVHcloud's DNS servers for my domain name, what should I do?
+/// details | In my Control Panel, I have an error message indicating that I am not using OVHcloud's DNS servers for my domain name, what should I do?

 In your [OVHcloud Control Panel](/links/manager), this message simply indicates that the DNS zone created for your domain name is not its active DNS zone.